How A Dyspraxia Diagnosis Changed My Life

 Advertisement

-An example of this is learning to swim.
-From the age of six people attempted to teach me how to swim.
-I understood the basic principle, you lie on the water kicking your legs and moving your arms in a scooping motion to paddle through the pool.
-Despite that, it took an additional five years, and hundreds of pounds worth of group and private lessons for me to even achieve five meters of basic doggy paddling, by which point my 10-year-old peers were on their 25 meters badges using front crawl – a stroke I still haven’t managed to conquer.

-At school, my teachers labeled me as lazy – which feels ironic considering that I had to work twice as hard as other people to complete basic tasks.
-That is particularly the case for those who struggle with organization and memory problems.
-At secondary school ( for ages 11-16), for example, I remember it was particularly difficult juggling nine subjects.
-I’d constantly lose text books, forget equipment such as P.E. clothes and pencil cases, and even though I’d do all of the homework the teachers would never get it because I’d forget to turn it in.
+At school, my teachers labelled me as lazy – which feels ironic given that I had to work twice as hard as other people to complete basic tasks.
+This is particularly the case for those who struggle with organisation and memory problems.
+At secondary school (11-16), for example, I remember it was particularly difficult juggling nine subjects.
+I’d constantly lose text books, forget equipment such as P.E. kits and pencil cases and even though I’d do all of the homework the teachers would never receive it as I’d forget to bring it when due.

-Despite all of this, I did quite well academically at school and eventually returned to college to get an English literature degree, followed by a journalism MA.
+Despite all of this, I did quite well academically at school, and eventually returned to University to get an English Literature degree, followed by a journalism MA.
 I now make a living doing a job that I love.
-But the low self-esteem associated with my dyspraxia persists; the psychological ramifications of years I spent being told I wasn’t good enough remain.
+But the low self esteem associated with my dyspraxia persists; the psychological ramifications of years I spent being told I wasn’t good enough still remain.
 Following years of bullying from my peers for being clumsy, I still struggle to trust people.
 I’ve also got an intense phobia of being watched.

+Despite all of this, I did quite well academically at school, and eventually returned to University to get an English Literature degree, followed by a journalism MA.
+I now make a living doing a job that I love.
+But the low self esteem associated with my dyspraxia persists; the psychological ramifications of years I spent being told I wasn’t good enough still remain.
+Following years of bullying from my peers for being clumsy, I still struggle to trust people.
+I’ve also got an intense phobia of being watched.

+Not being able to co-ordinate my body is still something I’m always incredibly insecure about but my response to these anxieties continues to evolve

 Advertisement